skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

   alone.
 This option overrides the ``--stack`` option. `N` must be a decimal number, or a hexadecimal number prefixed by '0x'.

--e, --end `ADDR`
+-e, --end `END`
-  Set the end address when reading a snapshot. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.
+  End conversion at this address. `END` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -o, --org `ORG`
   Set the origin address for a binary file.
 The default origin address is 65536